nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Clearing All Entries: `clear`

 Remove all contacts from your list.
+Apply with caution!

 **Format:**
 `clear`